Garde Church: Location and surroundings

 Garde Church and its cemetery forms one of the most well-preserved medieval church ensembles in Sweden.
 It is located around 300 m north of the main road between Ljugarn and Lye on eastern Gotland.
 The area is considered a cultural heritage environment of national interest.
 The church lies in the centre of the cemetery, which is surrounded by a low wall.
 The wall has been repaired several times throughout the centuries but never substantially changed since it was built.
 It is between c.
 160 cm and 110 cm high and has four original lychgates.

 The western lychgate is the main entrance and one of the largest medieval lychgates in Sweden, probably constructed in the first half of the 13th century.
 It is built in three storeys of tufted limestone and whitewashed, except for the corners and the portal.
 The lychgate originally had two gates, and the covered space between them is equipped with two niches with seats.
 The two storeys above were used as a granary, originally for storing the church tithe, until 1917.
 The top floor of the lychgate was also used as a magazine for the church.

 The southern and northern lychgates are practically identical, as is the eastern, though it is smaller than the other gates.
 They are all made of whitewashed tufted limestone with the exception of corners and skirtings which are made of carefully hewn limestone.
 Inside they have niches with seats.
 They date from the 14th century.
 There is also a lychgate that leads to the vicarage, located just northeast of the church, from the road.
 It is also from the 14th century, and the only one of its kind left on Gotland.
 A mason's mark in five places on the northern lychgate is identical to mason's marks found in Martebo Church and Stånga Church.

 Several graves from the Viking Age, belonging to Christians, have been found in the cemetery, containing fragments of clothing.
-Before 1739, the layout of the cemetery was such that the richest people were buried closet to the church to the south and east, and poorer people to the west of the church.
+Before 1739, the layout of the cemetery was such that the richest people were buried closest to the church to the south and east, and poorer people to the west of the church.
 North of the church was the burial place for criminals.